lindngo/shopping-trends/README.md

 ![image](https://user-images.githubusercontent.com/63205351/231301539-f7eb085c-f476-417c-a7a4-5226afde4312.png)

 Lastly, I replotted the initial scatterplot with centers, as seen above.

+### Conclusions

-From this scatterplot, we can derive that there are 5 distinct clusters.
-These clusters indicate that the typical spending habits of these consumers can be described as follows:
+From the above scatterplot, we can derive that there are 5 distinct clusters.
+These clusters indicate that the typical spending habits of these customers can be described as follows:

-1.
+1. At ~$30,000 in annual income, there are two types of customers: frugal spenders (spending score = 20) and lavish spenders (spending score = 80).
+2. At ~$55,000 in annual income, majority of these customers average a spending score of 50, which means they fall perfectly in the middle of frugal and lavish spending.
+3. At ~$90,000 in annual income, we can see that the results are similar to point 1, being that there are two types: frugal spenders (spending score = 20) and lavish spenders (spending score = 80).

+In my future analysis, I would be curious to see if there is data on each customers' marital status, family size, quantity of items purchased, frequency of mall visits, and time spent in a mall.
+I believe that this would provide deeper insight on customer shopping trends.